Day 9: How to Write Great Headlines for Your Content

 So how can you craft a good headline?
 Here are some tips to get you started:

 · Keep it Simple

 Complicated headlines are the worst.
-Keeping headlines simple and direct means readers needn't to think too hard.
+Keeping headlines simple and direct means readers needn't think too hard.
 They're very likely on your site to get information.
 Which means if all they need to do is click and read, that's ideal.

 Using bold and descriptive words will make your content much more appealing.

 · Don’t Get too Clever

 It's important your headline should match the content of your article.
 Otherwise, readers who click may not get past the first paragraph.
 Often, tricky headlines or cute little puns just don't make sense in the context of the article.

 Keeping your headlines straightforward means your readers know what they're getting into.
 And since you're developing content to help them out, clarity is a good thing.